Skip over main navigation

 At swarming time (late April to end July) not only is a settling swarm likely to cause anxiety but also, if it subsequently decides to take up residence in a local building such as in a roof or chimney, then it can be very difficult to remove.

-As we use a map system please give us the postcode where you would like the map pin locating.
+As we use a map system we will need the postcode where you would like the map pin locating.
 If you decide you no longer want to be on the map then please let us know and we will remove you as soon as possible.
 Once you find a beekeeper and want to remove your listing again please let us know.
 Please note your position and information are publicly available on the map.

 'Beekeeper' icon courtesy of flaticon.com